PentaHelix/pentahelix.github.io/_posts/2016-07-04-analysing-your-chances.md

 \\( 0.5333.. \cdot 0.5333.. \cdot 0.5333.. = (0.5333...)^3 \approx 0.15 = 15% \\)

-This means losing 3 times in a row has a probability of 15%, which seems pretty ok.
+This means losing 3 times in a row has a probability of 15%.
+Whenever I am not losing, I am winning, so the chance of winning is the inverse of 15% => 85%.
+An 85% chance of winning doesn't seem too bad, odes it?
 However, I want to win more that 10 points, so I'll play multiple times.
-I'll set my goal as winning 50 points sp that I end up with a total of 150 points and could double my bet once more after losing 3 in a row, bettering my chances of winnning.
+I'll set my goal as winning 50 points so that I end up with a total of 150 points and could double my bet once more after losing 3 in a row, bettering my chances of winnning.

 At this point it makes sense to stop looking at the game as individual bets, but instead as sets of bets, called "rounds".
 I can either win a round by winning the first or second bet I make, and lose it by losing 3 bets in a row.

-Now, to win
+Now, to win 50 points, I need to win 5 "rounds".
+The chance of winning a round is about 85% so we can calculate the chance of winning 5 in a row.